SilverSneakers Program – Eligibility and Offerings

 What is SilverSneakers?

 SilverSneakers is a popular fitness program that helps Medicare beneficiaries 65 and up to increase physical health, social wellbeing, and strong community bonds.
 It does this by providing group fitness classes for all abilities facilitated by trained instructors.

 As a nationwide program, SilverSneakers is available at 17,000 gyms and fitness centers across the United States.1

-- You have to be enrolled in a Medicare Advantage or Medigap plan that includes the SilverSneakers program membership
+- You must be enrolled in a Medicare Advantage or Medigap plan that includes the SilverSneakers program membership.

 How does the SilverSneakers Medicare program work?

 By partnering through national fitness centers, local gyms, healthcare providers, and community centers, the SilverSneakers program offers fitness classes for all activity levels at over 17,000 locations—nationwide.
 SilverSneakers provides a unique approach to help seniors stay active and connect with friends at the same time.

 The SilverSneakers Medicare program is available only through select Medicare Advantage plans or a few Medicare Supplement (Medigap) plans.
 Once you get on a qualifying Medicare Advantage or Medigap plan, you’ll sign up for the SilverSneakers program and receive a card with a 16-digit number.
 This number will give you immediate entry to all the classes and equipment the SilverSneakers Medicare program offers.

 To see if your current Medicare Advantage or Medigap plan grants you SilverSneakers eligibility, you can use the instant SilverSneakers eligibility checker.

 What does a SilverSneakers membership include?